trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ### Local Test Networks

 The Ethereum blockchain can be simulated locally for development.
 Local test networks process transactions instantly and Ether can be distributed as desired.
-An array of Ethereum simulators exist; we recommend our own, [Ganache](https://github.com/trufflesuite/ganache).
+An array of Ethereum simulators exist; we recommend the [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc).

 ### Public Test Networks